BIRDSgroup/InterTissueDC/README.md

 # Brain inter-regional molecular connectivity analysis in AD

-This is the official repository of the paper "Alzheimer’s disease rewires gene coexpression networks coupling different brain regions" by Sanga Mitra (+), Kailash B P (+), Srivatsan C R, Naga Venkata Saikumar, Philge Philip and Manikandan Narayanan (+ equal contributions).
+This is the official repository of the paper "*Alzheimer’s disease rewires gene coexpression networks coupling different brain regions*" by Sanga Mitra (+), Kailash B P (+), Srivatsan C R, Naga Venkata Saikumar, Philge Philip and Manikandan Narayanan (+ equal contributions).

 The code was developed by Manikandan Narayanan (in consultation with the other co-authors of the paper listed above), and these developers are jointly referred to as the "BIRDS Group, IIT Madras" in the preamble of all code files in this InterTissueDC project.